-

 How prevalent is the use of W&I insurance in your transactions?

 W&I insurance may provide for an elegant solution to the security issue.
 In general, one of the reasons to enter into a W&I insurance is that it can smooth the negotiation process by avoiding intensive discussions regarding representations and warranties between the seller and the buyer.
 It may contribute to maintaining a friendly commercial relationship between the seller and the buyer.
 Moreover, from a seller’s point of view a W&I insurance is also considered a powerful tool to achieve a cleaner exit through the reduction of residual seller liability.
 In addition, the return on investment could be higher compared to leaving part of the proceeds on an escrow account or to provide any other form of security.
 From a buyer’s point of view, the buyer will likely obtain a more extensive list of seller’s warranties.
 A downside for a buyer is that not all warranties will be covered by W&I (general exclusions are pension underfunding, transfer pricing, environmental matters and civil, criminal or administrative fines or penalties).
 There are two main types of W&I insurance: a “buy-side” insurance, where the buyer is the insured party, and a “sell-side” insurance, where the seller is the insured party.
 A buyer’s policy covers the buyer for damages resulting from a breach of the warranties or a claim under the (tax) indemnity.
 Instead of claiming its damages from the seller, the buyer has direct recourse against the insurer.
 A seller’s policy is less common than a buyer’s policy and allows the seller to recover amounts it is required to pay the buyer for a breach of a seller warranty or a claim under the (tax) indemnity from the insurance provider.
 The most common structure in this context is a seller pre-wiring the W&I insurance in the context of an auction process and the buyer ultimately taking out the insurance policy.
-The terms of the insurance policy are generally in line with European W&I standards (it is usually non-Dutch insurers that are engaged for the provision of the W&I insurance).
+The terms of the insurance policy are generally in line with European W&I standards (usually non-Dutch insurers are engaged for the provision of the W&I insurance).
 Insurers also offer policies including a knowledge scrape (i.e. some or all of the knowledge qualifiers in the acquisition agreement do not apply to the insurance coverage).

 -